anishsoni29/GlimpseGPT/README.md

 - Analyze sentiment in the text using RoBERTa-based models
 - Text-to-speech functionality
 - Clean, responsive UI with light and dark modes
+- MongoDB integration for persistent storage of transcripts, summaries, and metadata

 ## Project Structure